CHEF CAMP – OUTER BANKS!

 Kitchen Skills: While at camp, participants will learn and practice a wide variety of kitchen skills:

 - Kitchen safety, kitchen hygiene, and sanitary safe food handling

-- Preparation techniques- proper knife skills, chopping, mashing, grating, etc.
+- Various Preparation Techniques- proper knife skills, chopping, mashing, grating, etc, etc.

 - Healthy eating, nutrition, menu planning

 - Delicious food factors: Flavor, taste, appearance, texture, etc.